mvboeke/boeke-blog/posts/Switching-from-Trello-to-Clubhouse-not-Jira.md

 ---
-title: 'Switching from Trello to Clubhouse (instead of Jira)'
+title: 'Switching from Trello to Clubhouse (not Jira)'
-description: 'Switching from Trello to Clubhouse (instead of Jira)'
+description: 'Switching from Trello to Clubhouse (not Jira)'
 date: 2019-09-17
 author: Michael Boeke
 tags: